bokkypoobah/TopSecrets/StoragePreparation.md

 You now have a fresh unconfigured version of the Raspberry Pi OS installed on your MicroSD or USB device.

-Re-run this Imager program any time you need a fresh unconfigured version of the OS on your MicroSD or USB device.
+Re-run this Imager program any time you need a fresh unconfigured version of the latest Raspberry Pi OS on your MicroSD or USB device.

 <br />